microsoft/azurelinux/toolkit/docs/building/building.md

 ##### `REFRESH_WORKER_CHROOT=`**`n`**

-> If exists, don't attempt to rebuild the worker chroot, even if the its build script, its manifest, or the packages it consists of have been modified in the local repository.
+> If exists, don't attempt to rebuild the worker chroot, even if its build script, its manifest, or the packages it consists of have been modified in the local repository.

 ##### `REFRESH_WORKER_CHROOT=`**`y`** *(default)*

-> Rebuild the worker chroot every time at least one of the following has changes:
+> Rebuild the worker chroot every time at least one of the following has changed:
 >
 > - worker chroot's manifest file,
 > - at least one of the RPM packages mentioned in the manifest file, or